 Chartered on January 31, 1853, San Jacinto Lodge #106 A.F. & A.M. has been a part of the growth of the great community of Willis, Texas.
 Before becoming the City of Willis, the town of Danville was established in 1853.
-Then in 1870, Willis became a town and was named the Houston and Great Northern Railroad, for two brothers, Peter J. and Richard S. Willis, residents of nearby Montgomery, Texas, who deeded the right of way for the railroad and town site.
-Currently, the lodge is located at 106 Bell Street where it has been since 1955.
+Then in 1870, Willis became its own town.
+Peter J. and Richard S. Willis, landowners of nearby Montgomery, Texas, donated a townsite to the Houston and Great Northern Railroad (now the Union Pacific), allowing it to pass through the town.
+Currently, the lodge is located at 106 Bell Street where it has been since 1955, very near the same railroad tracks.
 What follows is a historical look back at the musings of the lodge from its charter in 1853 to today.

 Published during the 1870s, one of Willis’ newspapers, the Willis Index was owned and operated by M.C.
 Leslie, who was Master of the Lodge eleven times from 1875- 1900.
 In the June 29, 1885 and July 31, 1885, and October 16, 1885 editions of the index under “Lodge Notices” it read: “San Jacinto Lodge #106 meets the first Sunday before the full moon in each month.
 M.C.
 Leslie, WM.”
 Between leaving Danville in 1853 and 1855, San Jacinto became a “moon” lodge.
 A “moon” lodge meets according to the phase of the moon, instead of the same day every month.
 This was to assist members in riding their horses to the lodge by moonlight.
 As reported above, San Jacinto met on Saturday on or before the full moon.